ETCBC/dss/docs/transcription.md

 Note the *vac* cluster: by definition, it contains no signs.
-In order to anchor it into the text sequence, we have generated a word with an empty slot in each vacat cluster.
+In order to anchor it into the text sequence, we have generated an empty slot in each vacat cluster.

 We have done the same for other clusters that happened to be without other slots.

+**N.B.**: Note that such clusters do not have *words* inside them, only an empty *sign*.
+These are cases of signs that do not belong to words!

 Other features: